LoCO-AUV/loco-auv.github.io/_pages/about.md

 - A Gazebo-based simulator for algorithm prototpying.
 - Autonomous human-in-the-loop control system for paired human-robot tasks.

-LoCO AUV is currently awaiting University clearence for release under a permissive open-source license.
+LoCO AUV is currently being tested and documented for a full version 1.0 release, and awaiting University clearence for release under a permissive open-source license.